Crystal Palace: Contrasting Their Defensive Principles Under Roy Hodgson And Patrick Vieira Tactics

 Crystal Palace: Contrasting their defensive principles under Vieira and Hodgson

-In this example, the fullbacks are extremely narrow while the ball-near winger is pressing Jack Grealish on the left flank which allows the right-back to tuck inside.
+In this example, the fullbacks are extremely narrow, and the ball-near winger is pressing Jack Grealish on the left flank, which allows the right back to tuck inside.

 Conclusion

-Palace have been far more secure from a defensive standpoint this season, conceding fewer shots and fewer high-quality chances despite being far riskier with their set-up in a high and mid-block.
+Palace have been far more secure defensively this season, conceding fewer shots and fewer high-quality chances despite being far riskier with their set-up in a high and mid-block.